 Paul Ralph – Director

-A founding member of KARI and current CEO, Paul is a proud Aboriginal man with family connections from both the North Coast and South Coast of NSW.
+A founding member of KARI and former CEO, Paul is a proud Aboriginal man with family connections from both the North Coast and South Coast of NSW.
 For the past 35 years he has lived in Gandangara Country, South West Sydney.

 During his professional career, Paul has worked across a number of important Aboriginal portfolios specific to employment outcomes, housing, education and human services.
 Such a position has given him the opportunity to visit many Aboriginal communities and witness firsthand the vast social issues affecting Indigenous Australians today – as well as the sheer resilience of the world’s oldest culture.